Are You Reaching the Right Consumers?

 4) Test & Refine

 No matter how insightful you think your strategy is or how effective a certain tactical approach may be in general, the only way to know what will help YOUR organization reach the right patients is through rigorous testing.
-And ideally, you want to do the bulk of that testing before launching changes across your entire system.
-A round of early testing can offer valuable insights that will help guide your initial deployment.
-That initial deployment can include more testing, A/B or otherwise, which will help you gather further feedback that you can evaluate to continue fine-tuning your marketing.
+And ideally, you want to do that testing before launching changes across your entire system.
+A round of early testing can offer valuable insights that will help guide further deployment and investment decisions.

-We use a testing strategy that I think is pretty cool, so cool it’s actually ICE.
+We use an evaluation strategy that I think is pretty cool, so cool it’s actually ICE.
 That stands for Impact, Confidence, and Ease, the three factors we consider when determining which ideas to prioritize.

 There’s never any shortage of possibilities you could test, so it’s important to focus on the ones that will make the biggest impact and fill a big need, the ones that are most likely to actually achieve their desired results, and the ones that can be implemented with minimal friction.